Information cartography in association rule mining: Proposed method

 \section{Proposed method}

-A proposed method for information cartography in ARM consists of the following four steps (Fig.~\ref{fig:MM}): \begin{itemize} \item creating the ARM database, \item association rule simplification, \item attribute graph definition, \item metro map construction, \item metro map visualization. \end{itemize} The ARM database is a result of the ARM algorithm, where the modern stochastic population-based nature-inspired algorithms, like BatMiner, can also be used instead of the classical approaches, like Apriori or FPGrowth.
+The proposed method for information cartography in ARM consists of the following four steps (Fig.~\ref{fig:MM}): \begin{itemize} \item creating the ARM database, \item association rule simplification, \item attribute graph definition, \item metro map construction, \item metro map visualization. \end{itemize} The ARM database is a result of the ARM algorithm, where the modern stochastic population-based nature-inspired algorithms, like BatMiner, can also be used instead of the classical approaches, like Apriori or FPGrowth.

-On the other hand, the results of the ARM algorithms are slightly confusing for information cartography in the sense that all attributes in the mined association rules can emerge as antecedent in one and consequent in another rule.
-For the ARM algorithms, all attributes have the same importance, regardless of whether they could emerge as the result of the classification process and therefore such attributes could not be introduced as antecedent of some rules.
-In a mathematical sense, we must ensure that any of the following three inequations: $\mathit{Ante}($A$)\neq \emptyset$, $\mathit{Cons}($A$)\neq \emptyset$, and $\mathit{Mixed}($A$)\neq \emptyset$ is valid.
+On the other hand, the results of the ARM algorithms are slightly confusing for information cartography in the sense that all objects in the mined association rules can emerge as antecedent in one and consequent in another rule.
+In a mathematical sense, we must ensure that any of the following three inequations: $\mathit{Source}(G)\neq \emptyset$, $\mathit{Sink}(G)\neq \emptyset$, and $\mathit{Intern}(G)\neq \emptyset$ is valid.
+The aforementioned conditions are satisfied in our study by proper filtering, where the set of the most similar rules is searched for by using the linear programming algorithm.

-The aforementioned conditions are satisfied in our study by proper filtering, where all association rules with attributes that are the result of classification and appear in these as an antecedent are filtered.
-In cases when the collection of association rules does not include the results of the classification process, the set with the maximum number of rules containing the same consequent is searched for by using the linear programming algorithm, and the filtering is then subsequently performed similarly as in the first case.

-The main characteristics of the ARM databases are that the mined association rules are in a broad form with many antecedent as well as consequent attributes.
-This form is not appropriate for the creation of attribute graphs and therefore rules need to be transformed into a simplified form.
+The main characteristics of the ARM databases are that the mined association rules are in a broad form with many antecedent, as well as consequent, attributes.
+This form is not appropriate for the creation of attribute graphs and, therefore, rules need to be transformed into a simplified form.
 The simplification rule procedure was discussed in detail in the previous section and therefore avoided here.

 The third step is dedicated for creating the attribute graph $G=(A,E)$, where all the simplified association rules are incorporated in the adjacent matrix $\mathbf{A}_G=(a_{i,j})$ of dimension $N\times N$, where: